 Championships have been few and far between for the Lions as a franchise.
 Detroit has never been to a Super Bowl, and its last championship came in 1957.
 However, in 1953 the Lions defended their NFL championship with a 17-16 victory over the Cleveland Browns.
 Despite the low-scoring contest, the game was rather thrilling.
 The Lions went ahead for good on Jim Doran's 33-yard, fourth-quarter touchdown reception and Doak Walker's ensuing extra point.

 Another franchise with an extensively successful and cherished history.
 With six NFL championships and four Super Bowls, the greatest — and likely most memorable — game in Packers history came on New Year's Eve 1967 — otherwise known as the "Ice Bowl."
-With a trip to Super Bowl II on the line, temperatures more than minus-30 degrees (with the wind) and the Lambeau Field turf essentially frozen solid, Green Bay's Bart Starr plunged into the end zone for his famous 1-yard score in the waning seconds of the fourth quarter to give the hosts an eventual 21-17 victory.
+With a trip to Super Bowl II on the line, temperatures more than minus-30 degrees (with the wind) and the Lambeau Field turf essentially frozen solid, Green Bay's Bart Starr followed a Jerry Kramer block into the end zone for a 1-yard score in the waning seconds of the fourth quarter to give the hosts an eventual 21-17 victory.

 Six times the Texans have finished atop the AFC South.
 However, Christmas Eve 2016 might be the game fans of the franchise remember the most.
 With the division title on the line, Houston went ahead, 12-10, following Alfred Blue's 24-yard TD run in the fourth quarter and held on for a 12-10 win over Cincinnati after Randy Bullock missed a 43-yard field goal late to secure the title.